SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 5. run python Preprocessing_of_Proteomic_Data.py in the terminal

 # 📤 Output

+A new folder called output  will be created in the Preprocessing_of_Proteomic_Data folder.
+This folder includes 5 .csv files and one summary_report_all_plots.html file.
+Bellow is a detailed explanation of each processing step, .csv file and the corresponding plots created and saved to the html file.

 1_raw_data_cleaned_columns.csv
 This file is created after the column names have been cleaned.
 It contains the raw data prior to any further processing.
 Two plots in the .html report are generated from this file: